Zero paid placements. No brand can pay to rank higher on Simscanner.

 Is there 5G coverage for eSIMs in Czechia?

 5G depends on the Czech network the eSIM rides and whether the plan includes it.
 O2, T-Mobile and Vodafone each report 5G reaching well over 90 percent of the population, with the densest coverage around Prague and Brno.
-Simscanner does not yet publish a verified per-brand 5G figure for Czechia; the speed section fills in once verified.
+Simscanner publishes a modelled per-brand speed comparison for Czechia in the speed section.

 How do I activate an eSIM before arriving in Czechia?